 One aspect of a sustainable construction project is its location and its connectivity with its surrounding community.
-Earlham's LEED certified buildings are within half a mile of a neighborhood with an average density of 10 units per acre net.
-The buildings are located within half a mile of at least 10 basic services, including a supermarket, restaurant, school, convenience stores, library, fitness center, park, place of worship, and funeral home.
+Earlham’s LEED certified buildings are within a half-mile of a neighborhood with an average density of 10 units per acre net.
+The buildings are located within a half-mile of at least 10 basic services, including a supermarket, restaurant, school, convenience stores, library, fitness center, park, place of worship, and funeral home.
 There is pedestrian access between the buildings and these services.

 A sustainable construction project needs to have surrounding landscape that uses water efficiently.
 The landscaping installed does not require permanent irrigation systems.
 Temporary irrigation systems used for plant establishment will be removed within eighteen months of installation.

-Earlham College has a landscape architect on staff that has always selected plants native or naturalized to the area to eliminate the need for irrigation.
-There are no irrigated areas, including landscaping, throughout the campus per the college's commitment to reduce resource use.
+Earlham College has a landscape architect on staff who has always selected plants native or naturalized to the area to eliminate the need for irrigation.
+There are no irrigated areas, including landscaping, throughout the campus per the college’s commitment to reduce resource use.

 The ability to use water efficiently is an important factor of a sustainable building.
 The reduction of water use must be at least 30% in order for new construction and major renovations to earn points in the LEED scorecard.
 The renovated Stanley Hall uses 42% less water across all fixtures than the building used before renovation.

-One aspect of sustainability is using energy efficiently.
 The charts below illustrate energy use performance in Stanley Hall in electricity, chilled water, and steam.
 Chilled water is used for cooling and steam is used for heating the building.

-All sealants, paints, floors, and ceilings in Stanley Hall were carefully selected with a focus on reducing or eliminating Volatile Organic Compounds (VOCs) from the products permanently installed inside the building.
+All sealants, paints, floors and ceilings in Stanley Hall were carefully selected with a focus on reducing or eliminating Volatile Organic Compounds (VOCs) from the products permanently installed inside the building.
 VOCs contribute to the “new car” or “new building” smell that you might notice when entering a new car or building.
-However, VOCs are indoor air contaminants that are odorous and can be irritating and/or harmful to building occupants.
+VOCs are indoor air contaminants that are odorous and can be irritating and/or harmful to building occupants.
 By reducing VOCs, building occupants should all be able to breathe easier while inside.